-What is it like on the road?
+What is it like to drive?

 You can set the EQC's regenerative braking at several levels.
 The cleverest is the efficiency-chasing 'auto' setting.
 This uses the car's camera and radar sensors, and navigation data, to build up a picture of what's ahead.
 The speed of the car you're following, the speed limits applying and upcoming, hills and valleys and junctions and bends – they're all taken into account.
 Dashboard symbols encourage you to lift early and coast, and regeneration cuts in only when needed.

 This can feel odd, because the car doesn't consistently behave according to your foot position.
 But it eventually encourages you into range-stretching behaviour that doesn't actually lose you much time in normal traffic.
 Plus, when you do decide to go it your own, the brake pedal feel and regen integration is better than in newer Merc EVs.
 The EQC’s steering is exceptionally light, though.